wustlcse/FAQ/docs/index.md

 #### Two rules that apply to most waitlists

 1. **_Your waitlist position is not relevant in the majority of courses that are managed by waitlist._**  Waitlist position is based on when one adds the course to the schedule.
 This does not provide fair access or allow prioritization of students who need specific courses.
-2. **_There are exceptions and limitations to all prioritization schemes._**  For example, priority may **_not_** be given to someone who has **_recently_** added/changed degrees and now needs a specific course.
+2. **_There are exceptions and limitations to all prioritization schemes._**  For example, priority may **_not_** be given to someone who has **_recently_** added/changed degrees.
 Some courses ensure enrollments of some non-senior undergraduates who may be able to be Teaching Assistants for the course in the future.

 #### If you are on a waitlist when class begins